Plantar Fasciitis: Symptoms and Solutions

-- You have high arches or flat feet.
+- High arches or flat feet.

-- You have tight Achillies Tendons or calf muscles.
+- Tight Achilles tendons or calf muscles.

 In addition to orthotics and footwear, tools like Night Splints (available at Kintec) to elongate the plantar fascia while you sleep and the Foot Rubz, to massage and break up the scar tissue, are effective and inexpensive treatment options along with calf stretches.